All Mathcamp programs and reunions are currently online: Learn more.

 On the first day of camp, you choose an academic advisor from among the faculty, and that person's role is to help you address the question: What kind of academic experience do you want to create this summer?

-The possibilities aren't endless, but they're vast: in 2018 alone, we taught 120+ courses, gave 17 colloquia, and ran 36 small-group projects.
+The possibilities aren't endless, but they're vast: in a single summer, we teach 120+ courses, give 10+ colloquia, and run 20+ small-group projects.
 You can start a journey in "Intro Number Theory" that continues with "Modular Forms," "Riemann's Explicit Formula," and "Rational Points on Elliptic Curves," or you can try something off the beaten path with "Axiomatic Music Theory" or "Mathematical Art History."
 Delve into a research topic with one of our proposed projects, or suggest your own topic and we'll find an instructor to mentor you.
 You can even choose to teach your own class in the last week of Mathcamp (a great way to get deeply familiar with a topic), and we'll pair you with an instructor to coach you on both style and substance as you refine your talks on "The Curse of Dimensionality," "Dirichlet Series," and "A Slice of PIE."

 You can choose any instructor to be your advisor (we'll ask you for your top preferences, and then run a matching algorithm to make the assignment); you just pick someone you think you'll be comfortable talking with.
 You'll meet with your academic advisor on orientation day at the beginning of camp, and then again once a week throughout the program, and they'll help you choose your classes and make sure that you're having a productive, fun summer.